Why It Matters

 Zoom Out

-The debate over line speeds is not new.
-During President Trump’s first term, USDA issued a rule permitting pork processors to set their own pace without a federal ceiling.
-A federal judge in Minnesota blocked that rule in 2021 following legal challenges brought by labor unions.
+During President Trump’s first term, USDA issued a rule permitting pork companies to set their own line speeds.
+A federal judge in Minnesota blocked that rule in 2021 following a challenge by labor unions.

 What’s Next